 Thinking about applying?

-If you’re interested in applying to the Blended Learning Part-Time MBA, here are the requirements to be considered for the program:
+If you’re interested in applying to the Blended Learning Part-Time MBA, here are the minimum requirements to be considered for September, 2021 admission to the program:

 - A competitive GPA (normally a minimum B average in the final two years of your undergraduate degree, or the equivalent of 60 credits)

 - A professional resume, with a minimum of 4 years of relevant full-time work experience

-A GMAT may be required if applicants do not meet the above criteria.
+Supplemental materials may be required if applicants do not meet the above criteria.
 Applicants are strongly encouraged to request a pre-assessment prior to submitting an application.

 Take the First Step

 When you’re ready to start your application, fill out and submit our pre-assessment form.
 We’ll contact you to discuss your options and send you instructions for beginning your official application.GET STARTED